Lawctopus reaches to nearly 2,50,000 unique readers a month.

 When 20 registrations are over, we close the batch for further applications.

-A minimum of 4 registrations have to happen for the batch to commence.
+A minimum of 5 registrations has to happen for the batch to commence.

 However, if you have paid and registered and we cannot accommodate you in the present batch, we’ll give you two options: a. do the course in the next batch or b. refund you the money